Seedlings growing in plastic bottles and fruit containers to start a container garden

 And you can pick these up for free!

-You can also buy cheap non-GMO seeds from Dollar Tree.
-I bought packets super cheap at 4 for $1.
+You can also buy cheap non-GMO seeds.
+I bought packets super cheap at Dollar Tree, 4 for $1.
 Some grocery stores will even allow you to purchase young vegetable plants on government food assistance programs.

-How to get started: Check with a local library to see if they participate in a seed exchange.
-In addition, some libraries offer free container gardening classes so attend a session to learn the best tips.
+How to get started: Check a local library to see if they participate in a seed exchange.
+Some libraries offer free container gardening classes so attend a session to learn the best time.

-To plant seedlings, cut a 16 oz water bottle in half.
-Poke three holes in the bottom half for drainage and fill with your soil and seeds.
+I planted my seedlings by cutting 16 oz water bottles in half.
+Poke holes in the bottom half for drainage and fill with your soil and seeds.
 Place the other half over it to form a mini greenhouse to protect them from wind and rain.
 Voila!

 You have a container garden!